sagemath/trac_to_gh/Issue 5019.md

 # Issue 5019: sage -gdb is broken on OSX when using branches

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5019

 Original creator: mabshoff